Vagina: Vaginal microbiota

 The vaginal flora is a complex ecosystem that changes throughout life, from birth to menopause.
 The vaginal microbiota resides in and on the outermost layer of the vaginal epithelium.
-This microbiome consists of species and genera which typically do not cause symptoms or infections in women with normal immunity.
+This microbiome consists of species and genera, which typically do not cause symptoms or infections in women with normal immunity.
 The vaginal microbiome is dominated by Lactobacillus species.
 These species metabolize glycogen, breaking it down into sugar.
 Lactobacilli metabolize the sugar into glucose and lactic acid.
 Under the influence of hormones, such as estrogen, progesterone and follicle-stimulating hormone (FSH), the vaginal ecosystem undergoes cyclic or periodic changes.

 Clinical significance

 Pelvic examinations

 Vaginal health can be assessed during a pelvic examination, along with the health of most of the organs of the female reproductive system.
 Such exams may include the Pap test (or cervical smear).
 In the United States, Pap test screening is recommended starting around 21 years of age until the age of 65.
 However, other countries do not recommend pap testing in non-sexually active women.
 Guidelines on frequency vary from every three to five years.
-Routine pelvic examination on adult women who are not pregnant and lack symptoms may be more harmful than beneficial.
-A normal finding during the pelvic exam of a pregnant women is a bluish tinge to the vaginal wall.
+Routine pelvic examination on women who are not pregnant and lack symptoms may be more harmful than beneficial.
+A normal finding during the pelvic exam of a pregnant woman is a bluish tinge to the vaginal wall.

 Pelvic exams are most often performed when there are unexplained symptoms of discharge, pain, unexpected bleeding or urinary problems.
 During a pelvic exam, the vaginal opening is assessed for position, symmetry, presence of the hymen, and shape.
 The vagina is assessed internally by the examiner with gloved fingers, before the speculum is inserted, to note the presence of any weakness, lumps or nodules.
 Inflammation and discharge are noted if present.
 During this time, the Skene's and Bartolin's glands are palpated to identify abnormalities in these structures.
 After the digital examination of the vagina is complete, the speculum, an instrument to visualize internal structures, is carefully inserted to make the cervix visible.
 Examination of the vagina may also be done during a cavity search.

 Lacerations or other injuries to the vagina can occur during sexual assault or other sexual abuse.
 These can be tears, bruises, inflammation and abrasions.
 Sexual assault with objects can damage the vagina and X-ray examination may reveal the presence of foreign objects.
 If consent is given, a pelvic examination is part of the assessment of sexual assault.
 Pelvic exams are also performed during pregnancy, and women with high risk pregnancies have exams more often.